Dansby Swanson Player Props: Cubs vs. Padres

-On Tuesday, Dansby Swanson (.362 on-base percentage in past 10 games, 51 points below season-long percentage) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 7:40 PM ET.
+The Chicago Cubs, including Dansby Swanson (.229 slugging percentage in past 10 games, including zero homers), take on starting pitcher Michael Wacha and the San Diego Padres at Wrigley Field, Wednesday at 7:40 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Dodgers.
+He had a hitless showing in his previous game (0-for-3) against the Padres.

 Dansby Swanson Game Info & Props vs. the Padres